 - b.
 The control requirement is met.
 Robert transferred more than a nominal amount of property.
 The 80% control requirement has been met since all of Robert's stock is counted for this purpose. - c.
 The control requirement is not met.
 Sam owns only 33-1/3% of the Vast stock immediately after the exchange.
 No stock ownership is attributed from Sam's parents to Sam. - d.
 The control requirement is met.
 Charles and Ruth own 100% of the Tiny stock.
 The transfers do not have to be simultaneous. - e.
 The control requirement is not met.
 Charles had a prearranged plan to sell a sufficient amount of shares to fail the control test.
 Only if Sam were considered to be a transferor (i.e., the sale took place as part of a public offering) would the transaction meet the requirements of Sec.
 351. pp. C:2-13 through C:2-16. - C:2-32 a.
 The control requirement is met.
 The property transferred by Fred is not considered to be nominal relative to the value of stock received for services.
 Therefore, Fred and Greta are considered to own 100% of the New stock. - b.
 The control requirement is not met.
 For advance ruling purposes, Maureen's shares are not counted towards determining whether the control requirement has been met because the property she contributed was nominal (i.e., does not meet the 10% property minimum of Rev. Proc.
 77-37) compared to the value of the stock received for services.
 The taxpayer may choose to enter into the transaction without an advance ruling, report it as nontaxable, and run the risk of being audited, with the result that the IRS treats the transaction as taxable.
 Alternatively, Maureen can contribute additional property so that the amount of property equals or exceeds the 10% minimum.
-The minimum property contribution is 4,545 [4,545 = 1.545 amount is found by solving the following equation for Property: Property = 1.545 (\$50,000 \$7,545).
-The 1.545 amount is found by solving the following equation for Property: Property = 1.5455 (\$50,000 \$1,545).
-Property). pp. C:2-13 and C:2-14. - C:2-33 Veronica needs to receive 1,000 additional shares in exchange for \$25,000 worth of silver bullion.
+The minimum property contribution is 4.545 [4.545 = 0.1 x (50.000 4.545)].
+The 4.545 amount is found by solving the following equation for Property: Property = 0.1 x (50.000 Property), which solves to Property = 0.1 x (50.000)/1.1. pp. C:2-13 and C:2-14. - C:2-33 Veronica needs to receive 1,000 additional shares in exchange for \$25,000 worth of silver bullion.
 The 200 shares currently held by Veronica equal 40% of the 500 shares outstanding.
 To avoid recognizing a gain, Veronica must be "in control" of Poly-Electron immediately after the exchange.
 Control implies ownership of at least 80% of the total number of Poly-Electron shares outstanding.